 You have 6 years from the date of the incident to claim for property damage and 3 years for personal injury claims.

 In order to protect public funds we will use the information you provide in relation to your claim to detect and prevent fraud, this information may be shared with other departments within the Council and with other organisations for the same purpose.
 Any person found to be making a fraudulent claim (or assisting in the making of a fraudulent claim) would be liable to prosecution.

 P O Box 28

 Staffs WS11 1BG

-(Please note all Insurance matters for Stafford Borough and Cannock Chase District are dealt with by Cannock Chase DC).
+(All Insurance matters for Stafford Borough and Cannock Chase District are dealt with by Cannock Chase District Council).